CesiumGS/3d-tiles-tools/IMPLEMENTATION.md

 - extracting the API definitions from the build output
 - generating the markdown from the API definitions.

-The first step is performed by running `api-extractor` for each package individually.
-This happens from the top-level package JSON file, using the `--workspaces` parameter.
-The surface API information will be written into `./etc/<package>.md`.
-These files capture the public API, and changes in the public API will cause a warning to be printed
+The first step is performed by running `api-extractor`.
+The surface API information will be written into `./etc/3d-tiles-tools.md`.
+This file captures the public API, and changes in the public API will cause a warning to be printed

 > Warning: You have changed the public API signature for this project.